30 Easter egg hunt ideas and clues for all ages

 • ‘Head to where Harry Potter used to sleep’ (cupboard under the stairs)

+a hunt for your guests!
 Holding an Easter egg hunt is a sweet and time-honoured tradition – so brave the inevitable sugar high at the end of the treasure trail, and organise some egg-hunting fun for your family this year.
-For more Easter inspiration, check out our range of sweet Easter cards, and for more fun celebration ideas, check out the rest of the thortful blog.